wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.4.0 =
+* Add: german translation and italian translation.
+* Add: option to ignore mobile.
+* Fix: avoid warnings if any issues during HTML Rewrite.
+* Fix: generate button was not working anymore.
+* Change: more logging for debug mode.
+* Add: progress % during operations.

 = 1.2.0 =
 * Add: new method called "HTML Rewrite".